Investment apps as game changers

-Cramer, one of the most famous stock-market commentators in the world, used a segment on his show last week to address the Reddit investors at the center of the GME situation.
+In 2021, Cramer, one of the most famous stock-market commentators in the world, used a segment on his show to address the Reddit investors at the center of the GameStop (GME) situation.

 “When things get Biblical, you gotta get careful,” Cramer said.

 “Right now, we’re hearing a lot about David versus Goliath, how newer investors have taken on the hedge fund behemoths, armed with commission-free trading and more knowledge than ever — the people united will never be defeated,” he sarcastically exclaimed before pressing a button that called up a photo of the Wall Street bull.

 Cramer acknowledged that investment apps like Robinhood have revolutionized the investing world.

 “They used a terrific app and commission-free trading to attract 17 million investors.
 Most of whom are new to the game,” he says.
 “Even if they don’t stick with Robinhood in particular, they love stocks.
 And they’re learning how to be better investors and I think that’s terrific.”

 But Cramer urged the mass of new investors to re-evaluate their motivations for investing.